How to Choose, Buy, and Operate a Successful Franchise

 You will want to sign a lease of at least five years, and you will want an option to extend the lease for a longer period if you wish.
 The reason you want a multi-year lease is that you are going to make a significant investment in making improvements to the space to suit your needs, and you want to be there long enough to reap the benefits of that investment.

 One more important point about the lease is that your monthly payment must not be so high that you cannot make a profit.
-Be sure to create a credible financial forecast so that you can be certain that the lease you are paying is affordable.
-Be sure to get input from your leasing agent and from your attorney so that the lease is an asset and not a weakness.
+Be sure to create a credible financial forecast so that you can be certain that the lease rate you are paying is affordable.
+Be sure to get input from your leasing agent and from your attorney so that the lease is an asset and not a liability.

 Decision 5: How to Operate the Business Successfully